There are around half a million small businesses being created every month. That’s in the US alone.

 The more they read your blog, the more your potential customers will trust you.
 It’s unlikely that they’ll immediately want to buy from you after reading one post, so you want to keep them coming back after each post.

 The best way to do that is to build a mailing list.
 When people subscribe to your list, you have a direct avenue to send them new content and slowly sell them on your product.

 Start by signing up for email marketing software.
-There are lots of options out there, like Mailchimp, Aweber, GetResponse, or many more.
+There are lots of options out there, like Mailchimp, Aweber, GetResponse, or much more.

 Next, you want to create subscription forms on your site.
-Most softwares have a form builder that allows you to design a form, and copy and paste the generated code in your blog.
+Most softwares have a form builder that allows you to design a form and copy and paste the generated code on your blog.
 The end of a blog post is a good place to capture subscribers.